abney/selkie/docs/source/pyx/formats.rst

       >>> list(Dicts(s))
       [{'a': '1', 'b': '2'}, {'c': '3'}]

+.. py:class:: PLists

+   A Format whose elements are property lists.
+A property list is a list of (*key*, *value*) pairs.
+The disk format is the same as for Dicts, except that the ordering of pairs matters and duplicates are allowed.

 .. py:class:: ILines

    A Format whose elements are pairs (*ind*, *line*) where *ind* is